cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ### Generation

-To generate AcraBlock in transparent mode Acra-Server performs following steps:
+To generate AcraBlock in transparent mode AcraServer performs following steps:
 1. Generates new random DEK for default data encryption backend.
 DEK length is 32 bytes.
 2. Encrypts plaintext with DEK and Context of specified ClientID/ZoneID using default backend for data encryption.
 3. Securely cleans up memory of plaintext data (erases/fills with zeros).